DiLER-Digitell/dm_workshop_setup/workshop/setup.md

 **GitHub**

-Head over to GitHub and create a new account—simple enough!
-If you are a student at a public university, you qualify for the GitHub Education program, which provides you with a free Pro membership.
-For more information, visit:[GitHub Education](https://education.github.com/discount_requests/application)
+Go to https://github.com/join/ and follow the on-screen instructions to create an account.
+It is a good idea to associate this with your university e-mail (if you have one) as this will entitle you to sign up for the [GitHub Student Developer Pack](https://education.github.com/pack) or [GitHub for teachers](https://education.github.com/teachers) which come with some nice free bonuses.

 **Git and Git Annex**